anoopsarkar/nlp-class-hw-archive/aligner/readme.md

 ## Score your alignment file

+Evaluate the output alignments against the reference French-English
+alignments:

+    python score-alignments.py -i dice.a

-You will see the precision, recall and the alignment error rate (AER) scores of your alignment.
+You will see the precision, recall and the alignment error rate (AER) scores of your alignments.
 For precision and recall, the higher the better.
 For AER the lower the better.

-    python score-alignments.py -i dice.a

 ## Do it all at once